zammad/zammad-user-documentation/basics/ticket-basics.rst

 - With Zammad's intuitive UI, you can focus on what matters: to resolve customer issues and answer customer questions.

-So, basically you can work with Zammad similar as with your email client.
+This means you can work with Zammad in a similar way as with your email client.
 Except that a ticket has additional attributes.
 Read on to learn more.

 .. _ticket-attributes: